obreitwi/asfa/README.md

 A remote server that
 * is accessible via ssh
-* has a webserver running
+* has a web server running
-* has a folder by your user that is served by your webserver
+* has a folder by your user that is served by your web server
 * _(optional)_ has `sha2`-related hashing tools installed (`sha256sum`/`sha512sum`)
 * _(optional)_ has [`at`][at] installed to support expiring links.